Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Age-specific Rate

 An age-specific rate is a rate in which both the numerator (number of events) and denominator (number in population at risk) are limited to a specific age group.
-It is calculated by dividing the total number of health events for the specific age group of interest by the total population in that age group. [more on age-specific rates...]
+It is calculated by dividing the total number of health events for the specific age group of interest by the total population in that age group. [visit the HELP page on age-specific rates...]

 Artifact